LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

     `LULESH <https://codesign.llnl.gov/lulesh.php>`_

-    The directory 'LULESH-v2.0_RAJA-basic' contains a basic translation to RAJA that uses only RAJA forall traversals that take begin-end args or arrays of indirection indices.
+    The directory 'LULESH-v2.0_RAJA-basic' contains a basic translation to RAJA that uses only RAJA forall traversals that take begin-end arguments or arrays of indirection indices.

     The directory 'LULESH-v2.0_RAJA-IndexSet' contains a version that uses RAJA IndexSets similarly to the parallel RAJA variant of LULESH 1.0.
-    Similar to the RAJA version of LULESH 1.0, this variant is parameterized to run with different execution patterns.
+    Similar to the RAJA version of LULESH 1.0, this variant is parametrized to run with different execution patterns.
 However, only three variants are available (we got tired...).
 As in the case of LULESH 1.0, change the definition of the 'USE_CASE' macro constant in the 'luleshPolicy.hxx'